Crew wakeup: 7:40 a.m. EDT

 Hurley hails from Apalachin, New York and served as a pilot and test pilot for the U.S. Marine Corp.
 He has degree in civil engineering from Tulane University in Louisiana and is married to fellow NASA astronaut Karen Nyberg.
 They have one son.
 Hurley has logged just over 27 days in space.
 You can follow him on Twitter at @Astro_Doug.

 Like its uncrewed counterpart, the Crew Dragon spacecraft is equipped with a heat shield and parachutes to return to Earth.

-Once a landing day is identified for the Demo-2 mission, Behnken and Hurley will pack the spacecraft with items they may want to return to Earth and prepare for undocking.
-On undocking day, Crew Dragon will back away from the station and slowly make its way outside a so-called "keep-out sphere," a safety zone around the orbiting laboratory.
+Once a landing day was identified for the Demo-2 mission, Behnken and Hurley packed the spacecraft with items to return to Earth and prepared for undocking.
+On undocking day, scheduled for Aug.
+1, Crew Dragon will back away from the station and slowly make its way outside a so-called "keep-out sphere," a safety zone around the orbiting laboratory.

 Crew Dragon will then return to Earth the following day.
 Ahead of reentry, the spacecraft will jettison its stubby service module (which contains its solar arrays and other systems) and position itself heat shield down for the plunge through Earth's atmosphere.

 After reentry, Crew Dragon will deploy four parachutes to slow its descent further.
 The spacecraft will splash down in the Atlantic Ocean just off of Florida's East Coast where a SpaceX recovery ship will be ready to retrieve Behnken and Hurley within an hour after landing.

 SpaceX's Crew Dragon is not a one-customer vehicle.